Jamalam360/easytemplate/README.md

 #### Exclude

-Excludes are used to exclude some files from being processed.
+Excludes are used to exclude some files from being templated.
 Exclude paths are extended, globstar-enabled globs.
-Paths in this array will not be included in the initialized template.

 easytemplate makes a best guess at automatically excluding non-text files from processing.

+#### Ignore

+Ignore paths are used to exclude files from the final initialized template.
+Ignore paths are extended, globstar-enabled globs.

 ### Templating